9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Now that we\'ve seen the `GeneralizedNewtypeDeriving` technique, all
+Now that we've seen the `GeneralizedNewtypeDeriving` technique, all
 that remains is to provide definitions of `next` and `runSupply`.

 :::: captioned-content